-What percentages of the decisions made by you at the workplace are emotional as compared to rational ones?
-Usually, most of the people suggest that it is 20 percent or less.
-But the truth is that every decision taken by us is 100 emotional and then we follow that decision underpinning with several logical justifications.
-The reason being all of us are human beings rules by emotions and this emotional baggage can’t be left at home.
-Accepting this fact as well as handling these implications would be highly favorable not just for you but would be valuable for your workplace also.
+What percentages of the decisions you make at the workplace are emotional compared to rational ones?
+Usually, most people suggest that it is 20 percent or less.
+But the truth is that every decision we make is 100 emotional, and then we follow that decision underpinning with several logical justifications.
+All of us are human beings ruled by emotions, and this emotional baggage can’t be left at home.
+Accepting this fact, as well as handling these implications, would be highly favorable not just for you but would be valuable for your workplace also.

-As mentioned in the book “Working with Emotional Intelligence Skills” written by Daniel Goleman, a strong link exists between emotional intelligence skills and performance at the workplace.
-He found that out of all the competencies about 67 percent competencies were connected with emotional intelligence skills, and were very important for high performance at the workplace.
-Furthermore, Goleman stated that the emotional intelligence skills of a person are twice important than his/ her Intelligence Quotient or technical knowledge for delivering high performance.
+As mentioned in the book “Working with Emotional Intelligence Skills” by Daniel Goleman, a strong link exists between emotional intelligence skills and performance in the workplace.
+He found that out of all the competencies, about 67 percent of competencies were connected with emotional intelligence skills and were very important for high performance at the workplace.
+Furthermore, Goleman stated that a person’s emotional intelligence skills are twice as important as his/ her Intelligence Quotient or technical knowledge for delivering high performance.

 About Emotional Intelligence Skills